sneekz85cat/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, harder-to-maintain code, and potentially even worse performance.
 It's important to first write clear, understandable code that works correctly, and only then consider optimization if profiling indicates that it's necessary.

+# 2023-12-19
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary and after profiling your code to identify bottlenecks.